YC0101/4156FinalProject/README.md

 - `getStatus()`: Returns the current status of the request.
 - `getPriorityLevel()`: Returns the priority level of the request.
 - `getRequesterInfo()`: Provides information about the requester.
+- `validateAttributes()`: Ensures that the request has valid attributes, such as positive quantities and reasonable status.
-- `updateStatus(String newStatus)`: Updates the status of the request (e.g., from "requested" to "fulfilled").
+- `setStatus(String newStatus)`: Updates the status of the request (e.g., from "requested" to "fulfilled").
-- `updatePriority(String newPriority)`: Adjusts the priority level of the request (e.g., from "Medium" to "High").
+- `setPriority(String newPriority)`: Adjusts the priority level of the request (e.g., from "Medium" to "High").

 **Scheduler Class**